 - Problems with vision or eye movement

 Brain aneurysm symptoms more typically occur when an aneurysm ruptures.
-This is considered an emergency situation and requires immediate emergency care.
+This is an emergency and requires immediate care.
 The first wave of symptoms of a ruptured brain aneurysm typically includes:

-- Severe headache – even if prone to headaches or migraines, this will feel very different from the norm
+- Severe headache; even if you are prone to headaches or migraines, this will feel very different from anything you have experienced before

 - Neck stiffness